hackclub/OnBoard/examples/components.md

 ## How to run it

 1. Write down a list of components listed in the [ingredients](./ingredients) folder on sticky notes.
+The first time I did this I started by writing them on a [note pad](https://cloud-m1em9o5uc-hack-club-bot.vercel.app/0img_0931.png).
 2. Seperate them into two cups: one for inputs and one for outputs.
 3. Pass them out to everyone.
 You could give people 1 of each.
 You can spice it up by giving everyone either 2 inputs or 2 outputs, then a minute to trade with people to get an input and an output.
 At minimium, everyone should have 1 input and 1 output.
 4. Provide an example project idea that uses the components you have.
 For example, if you have a capacitive touch sensor and a speaker, you could make a [pocket piano](./recipies/pocket_piano.md).